ClickerNZ/ED_TargetScript-420/Readme.md

 4) Copy Sounds folder to c:\Thrustmaster\ED_TargetScript\ and set correct path in ED_UserSettings file

-5) Print out and/or study the image files within the 'Maps' folder.
+5) Print out and/or study the image files within the 'Maps' folder and have a read of the user reference guide.

 6) The Preferred method of running the script is via a Windows batch file.
-No longer applicable - (This is required as the script now writes the location and string length of the status.json file.)
-No longer applicable - (The scripts also uses a timeout command line modifier for TargetGUI.exe)

 ED_Launcher.cmd batch file is included in this package and is best copied to wherever you copied the scripts to in "step 2" above.
 I recommend you create a shortcut to this batch file on your desktop and run it as administrator.
-Please read the comments in this batch file for more information
+Please read the comments in the batch file for more information

 USER SETTINGS:
 All user configurable settings are in the ED_UserSettings.tmh file.
-Avoid changing anything in ED_GlobalVars or ED_KeyMap files unless you know what you are doing.
+Avoid changing anything in ED_GlobalVars or ED_KeyMap files until you become more familiar with the script itself.

 USAGE and SHARING:
-If you have obtained a copy of this script, feel free to use the ideas and methods for your own use and I encourage you to share these with other like minded players.
+Feel free to use the ideas and methods within my script for your own use and I encourage you to share with other like minded players.

+LICENSE:
 This software uses the MIT license which can be found at the root of this package/repository.

 CREDITS: